Quantum criticality in the nonunitary dynamics of $(2+1)$-dimensional free fermions: Conclusion and discussion

-In the Supplementary Materials we present details related to entanglement dynamics of $(2+1)$d free fermion, and more supporting data. \textbf{First of all}, we show the entanglement scaling behavior of ground state and steady state of unitary dynamics on different lattice geometries.
-Although these results are conventional and part of them are well known, here we present a systematical summary that convenient for searching of them. \textbf{Second}, we test the reported mixed non-unitary random dynamics in the main text on different lattice geometries and with different setting of simulating parameters.
-The emergent criticality if found to be roust and the scaling behavior of quantum entanglement still holds. \textbf{Third}, we propose a possible finite-size scaling form for mutual information that universal for different lattice geometries.
-Although it cannot be derived analytically, we find that the data collapse of the numerical data supports the conjectured form. \textbf{Fourth}, we investigate the occupation number in momentum space $n(k)$ as an indicator of the absence of a fermi surface.
-This result provides strong evidence that the formation of the logarithmic violation of area-law entanglement has different origin with fermi liquids. \textbf{At last}, we present the details of the analytical approach towards the emergent criticality, including the nonlinear master equation and the quasi-particle picture.
+\begin{widetext} In the Appendices we present details related to entanglement dynamics of $(2+1)$D free fermion, and more supporting data.
+First of all, we show the entanglement scaling behavior of ground state and steady state of unitary dynamics on different lattice geometries.
+Although these results are conventional and part of them are well known, here we present a systematical summary that is convenient for searching of them.
+Second, we test the reported mixed nonunitary random dynamics in the main text on different lattice geometries and with various settings of simulating parameters.
+The emergent criticality is found to be robust and the scaling behavior of quantum entanglement still holds.
+Third, we propose a possible finite-size scaling form for mutual information that is universal for different lattice geometries.
+Although it cannot be derived analytically, we find that the data collapse of the numerical data supports the conjectured form.
+Fourth, we investigate the occupation number in momentum space $n(k)$ as an indicator of the absence of a Fermi surface.
+This result provides strong evidence that the formation of the logarithmic violation of area-law entanglement has different origin with Fermi liquids.
+At last, we present the details of the analytical approach towards the emergent criticality, including the nonlinear master equation and the quasiparticle picture.

 \end{widetext}